swirtSJW/hook-update-deploy-tools/README.md

   $message =  HookUpdateDeployTools\Settings::set('hook_update_deploy_tools_rules_feature', 'RULES_FEATURE_MACHINE_NAME');
 ```

-When you are ready to import a Rule, add this to a hook_update_N in your menu
+When you are ready to import a Rule, add this to a hook_update_N in your rules
 Feature

 ```php